akuklev/LiterateKotlin/README.md

-We have a dream to make Kotlin a programming language suitable for every purpose in any context.
-In this memo, I explore what can be done to design a Kotlin flavour suitable and appealing to replace various ad hoc flavours of pseudocode used in academic and educational contexts.
+In this memo, I outline a Kotlin flavor for literate programming and academic/educational use instead of ad hoc pseudocode.

-## Significant indentation and the block-structure-first approach
+## Significant indentation (taken seriously)

-Following Python, Scala 3 and Markdown, we propose significant indentation for multi-line blocks of code.
-Since the indentation-based block structure sticks out above everything else, we want to go a step further: unlike in Python, block structure takes precedence over comments, quoted literals and brackets. **Such an approach massively improves the performance of incremental parsing: code blocks can be delineated extremely quickly without prior parsing and parsed independently.**
+Following Python, Scala 3, and Markdown, we propose significant indentation for multi-line function literals.
+Indentation-based structure sticks out above everything else, so we want to go a step further: unlike in Python, indentation should take precedence over comments, quoted literals and brackets. **This approach massively accelerates incremental parsing: code blocks can be delineated extremely quickly without prior parsing and processed independently.**

 We propose to fix block indentation to two whitespaces once and for all, while treating any other number of indenting whitespaces (1 or >2) as a continuation of the previous line: